 Twenty years ago, the Cabrera family, including then 12-year-old Alejandro, arrived in the U.S. The Cabreras originated from Cuba, but the period of economic crisis known as El Periodo Especial, or The Special Period, forced them to seek refuge in Costa Rica when Alejandro was just six.
 Knowing that “the land of opportunity” could hold a better future for them, the Cabreras packed up once again and headed to America.

-After two decades of living in the U.S., and a nine-year college journey that included deployment, a hurricane and the stress of taking algebra and calculus, mechanical engineering major Alejandro Cabrera can officially call himself a college graduate.
+After two decades of living in the U.S., and a nine-year college journey that included deployment, a hurricane and the stress of taking algebra and calculus, mechanical engineering major Alejandro Cabrera can officially call himself a college graduate and the proud owner of a bachelor’s degree.

 “My journey has been long, but if I can do it, then anybody can,” he said.
 “You must keep pushing forward and not let anything stop you from [pursuing] your dreams.”